NethServer/ns8-ejabberd/README.md

 If you want to give admin permissions to an existing user, just add the user to the `adminsList` property (comma separated), the admins page is available at https://domain.com:5280/admin/

 The users will authenticate after LDAP, the LDAP is found by the property `ldap_domain`.
-The users must login with a domain name (user@domain.com), this domain comes from the hostname_certificate value, the user's domain must match this value.
-The LDAP of Nethserver does not use the domain to authenticate users, the hostname_certificate and the ldap_domain might be different
+The users must login with a domain name (user@domain.com), this domain comes from the hostname value, the user's domain must match this value.
+The LDAP of Nethserver does not use the domain to authenticate users, the hostname and the ldap_domain might be different

 ## Public TCP ports